iwanbazz/orenda-test-rest/README.md

 # Express rest for orenda test

-> Express Rest API with MySQL, Sequelize ORM, and using async/await
+> Express Rest API with MySQL, Sequelize ORM, and using async/await.
+Testing with Jest and supertest.

 ## Installation